Silent-21/callumpaterson.com/README.md

 # callumpaterson.com
-the beginnings of my personal website :D
+This repo is the basis of my personal website.
+Writen utilising CSS Grid for basic structure.